cast iron skillet vs griddle

 Understanding Cast Iron Cookware

 Cast iron cookware is a kitchen must-have, lasting through the years.
 It brings a sense of old times to my kitchen.
 It also performs amazingly well.
-We will look at what makes it stand out and the reasons behind its popularity.
+We’ll look at what makes it stand out and the reasons behind its popularity.

 What Makes Cast Iron Unique